Donate

 Successful species reintroductions to the wild

-We have a long history in nurturing these species, including chairing a partnership working to release sihek (Guam kingfisher) back to the wild; continuing to be a lead partner in the reintroduction of Partula snails in French Polynesia over the last three decades; and providing expert input on long-term field monitoring as part of a wider conservation collaboration for scimitar-horned oryx reintroduction in Chad.
+We have a long history in nurturing these species, including chairing a partnership to release sihek (Guam kingfisher) back to the wild; continuing to be a lead partner in the reintroduction of Partula snails in French Polynesia over the last three decades; and providing expert input on long-term field monitoring as part of a wider conservation collaboration for scimitar-horned oryx reintroduction in Chad.

 The strong focus on conservation translocations and habitat protection is vital for long-term protection of species, and for broader global biodiversity.